BrandonC2/CECS327-end-to-end-system/README.md

-# To get create your own,
+# To create your own,

 1) Create NeonDB account
     - Create a new project.